creideiki/fimfic2pdf/README.md

 ## Basic usage

-Find the story ID, which is the numbers in the URL after `https://www.fimfiction.net/story/`.
-Then, run `fimfic2pdf -i ID`.
-The PDF will be saved as `ID/vol1.pdf`.
+Run `fimfic2pdf -i LINK`, where `LINK` is a link to the story's page on FiMFiction.

+A whole lot of output will be generated, which you don't need to care about unless something goes wrong.

+The second to last line printed will tell you that the PDF was saved as `ID/vol1.pdf`, where `ID` is the numbers in the URL after `https://www.fimfiction.net/story/`.
+You can also use just this ID when running the program instead of the entire link.

 The default format uses 6x9" paper and includes a table of contents.